 Seriously, what is there NOT to love about empanadas?

-When the husband and I were on our honeymoon in Brazil, vendors would walk up an down the beach selling homemade empanadas to us while we lounged in the sun.
+When we were in Puerto Rico, vendors would walk up an down the beach selling homemade empanadas to us while we lounged in the sun.
 It was heaven.

 The buttery, flaky crust just tastes so incredible along with the spiced beef and bean filling.
-I can’t wait to make another batch!
+I can’t wait to make another batch of this beef empanada recipe!

 In other news, I think I’m slowly getting over my fear of pastry dough and pie crust.
 This counts, right?